realm/realm-java-benchmarks/README.md

 ### JIT

-If tests are being performed in a virtual machine that relies on just in time compilation (such as Dalvik or Art on Android N) the first many runs of the tests will be influenced by the JIT execution.
+If tests are being performed in a virtual machine that relies on just in time compilation (such as Dalvik or ART on Android N) the first many runs of the tests will be influenced by the JIT execution.
 A way to alleviate this problem is to **perform some warm-up runs before measuring**.